Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

 if you're ROOTED, you can bypass that with KnoxPatch, and then execute your dpm set-device-owner as usual

-and also i have ALT way, which is changing the "device_policies.xml" in /data/system/, which works without installing KnoxPatch
+and also i have ALT way, which is changing the "`device_policies.xml`" in `/data/system/`, which works without installing KnoxPatch

 (altho KP is recommended since it's easy, this method is STILL root only)